smartcat-labs/berserker/berserker-http/README.md

 Worker implementation which sends HTTP request on configured endpoint.

-Configuration can define two properties:
+Configuration can define following properties:
+1. `async` - Can be `true` or `false`.
+Determines whether messages will be sent in asynchronous fashion or not.
+Optional, if not specified, defaults to `false`.
-1. `base-url` - can be concatenated with request property `url-sufix` to construct url.
+2. `base-url` - Can be concatenated with request property `url-sufix` to construct URL.
+Optional, depending on whether `url` or `url-sufix` is specified.
-2. `headers` - contains header names with its values.
+3. `headers` - Contains header names with its values which will be added to each request.
+Optional.

 Worker `accept` method expects following properties:
 1. `url` - whole url to be used, it ignores `base-url`.
 Mutually exclusive with `url-sufix`.